-SCAA SWTI as a Learn Local Provider under the Adult Community and Further Education Board delivers pre accredited training in the Southern Grampians Shire.
+SCAA SWTI as a Learn Local Provider under the Adult Community and Further Education Board delivers pre accredited Statewide across Victoria.
 These courses include introductory courses to the wool harvesting industry and provide a pathway to employment or further training in the industry.